Apple II: Apple IIc Plus

 The final Apple II model was the Apple IIc Plus introduced in 1988.
 It was the same size and shape as the IIc that came before it, but the 5.25-inch floppy drive had been replaced with a 3 1/2-inch drive, the power supply was moved inside the case, and the processor was a fast 4 MHz 65C02 processor that actually ran 8-bit Apple II software faster than the IIGS.

 The IIc Plus also featured a new keyboard layout that matched the Platinum IIe and IIGS.
 Unlike the IIe IIc and IIGS, the IIc Plus came only in one version (American) and was not officially sold anywhere outside the US.
 The Apple IIc Plus ceased production in 1990, with its two-year production run being the shortest of all the Apple II computers.

 Apple IIe Card

-Although not an extension of the Apple II line, in 1990 the Apple IIe Card, an expansion card for the LC line of Macintosh computers, was released.
-Essentially a miniaturized Apple IIe computer on a card (using the Mega II chip from the Apple IIGS), it allowed the Macintosh to run 8-bit Apple IIe software through hardware emulation (although video was emulated in software and was slower at times than a IIe).
+Although not an extension of the Apple II line, in 1990 the Apple IIe Card, an expansion card for the Macintosh LC, was released.
+Essentially a miniaturized Apple IIe computer on a card (using the Mega II chip from the Apple IIGS), it allowed the Macintosh to run 8-bit Apple IIe software through hardware emulation, with an option to run at roughly double the speed of the original IIe (about 1.8 MHz).
+However, the video output was emulated in software, and, depending on how much of the screen the currently running program was trying to update in a single frame, performance could be much slower compared to a real IIe.
+This is due to the fact that writes from the 65C02 on the IIe Card to video memory were caught by the additional hardware on the card, so the video emulation software running on the Macintosh side could process that write and update the video display.
+But, while the Macintosh was processing video updates, execution of Apple II code would be temporarily halted.

-Many of the LC's built-in Macintosh peripherals could be "borrowed" by the card when in Apple II mode (i.e. extra RAM, 3.5-inch floppy, AppleTalk networking, hard disk).
+With a breakout cable which connected to the back of the card, the user could attach up to two UniDisk or Apple 5.25 Drives, up to one UniDisk 3.5 drive, and a DE-9 Apple II joystick.
+Many of the LC's built-in Macintosh peripherals could also be "borrowed" by the card when in Apple II mode, including extra RAM, the Mac's internal 3.5-inch floppy drives, AppleTalk networking, any ProDOS-formatted hard disk partitions, the serial ports, mouse, and real-time clock.
 The IIe card could not, however, run software intended for the 16-bit Apple IIGS.